The Junior Wildcats kicked-off their 2013 campaign with an impressive showing at Honesdale.

 Moments later, Estock rolled around left end untouched for the PAT.
 With 6:30 remaining in the first half, the Junior 'Cats had themselves a 7-0 lead.

-Page 2 of 3 - Western Wayne's next defensive stand featured outstanding plays from two young gridders.
+Western Wayne's next defensive stand featured outstanding plays from two young gridders.

 Kromko roared into the backfield and sacked Stinger quarterback Kage Southerton for a big loss.